-Regardless of whether you’re considering getting a piercing on your lip, ear, belly button, or nose, it’s crucial to understand what the piercing process entails and the proper aftercare methods.
-Additionally, if you’re pregnant, it’s important to be informed on how to steer clear of getting a piercing.
+Whether you’re considering getting a lip, ear, belly button, or nose piercing, understanding the piercing process and proper aftercare is crucial.
+It is also important for pregnant individuals to educate themselves on how to avoid getting a piercing.

 Avoiding piercings during pregnancy